Greece–India relations

-Greece has an embassy in New Delhi and three honorary consulates in Kolkata, Chennai and Mumbai.
-India has an embassy in Athens and an honorary consulate in Thessaloniki.
-As of 2020, the relation between the two countries is closer than ever and is considered historical and strategic by both parts.
+Greece–India relations are the bilateral relations between India and Greece.
+Greece has an embassy in New Delhi.
+India has an embassy in Athens.
+As of 2023, the relation between the two countries is closer than ever and is considered historical and strategic by both parts.

 Historical relations

 Ancient era

 For the ancient Greeks, "India" (Ινδία) referred to the polity situated east of Persia and south of the Himalayas (with the exception of Serica).
-Although, during different periods of history, "India" referred to a much wider or much less extensive place.
+However, during different periods of history, "India" referred to a much wider or much less extensive place.
 The Greeks referred to the ancient Indians as "Indói" (Ἰνδοί); the Indians referred to the Greeks as "Yonas (Yavanas)" in reference to the Ionians.